idenispankov/web_project_1/README.md

 1. Add more videos and working links.
 2. Add more different fonts.
 3. May add some forms for comments and contact.
+4. Add Responsive Version
-4. May add some JavaScript in near future for more dynamic.
+5. May add some JavaScript in near future for more dynamic.